iidb/wing-docs/docs/p1/part3.md

 We model the total cost of compactions and range scans as $f(\vec k, C) = w(\vec k, C) + a r(\vec k)$, in which $a$ describes the workload: a small $a$ for a write-heavy workload and a large $a$ for a scan-heavy workload.

 Your task: given $a, N, F$, find $\vec k, C$ that minimize $f(\vec k, C)$ and satisfy $N = \prod_{i=1}^{L-1} k_i C F$.

 You should verify your solution via experiments.
 You can choose $N, F$ you want in your experiments.

+If you can't get the optimal solution, you can still get some points by proposing several reasonable solutions and evaluating them.

+## Problem 3: find the best compaction policy considering range filters (3pts)

+Range filters can tell whether keys exists within a specified range in a sorted run.
+This allows range scans to bypass sorted runs without relavant keys, optimizing query performance.
+We still consider the range scan cost $r$ as the sorted runs it reads in this problem.
+However, since some sorted runs may be skipped, the range scan cost $r \le 1 + \sum_{i=1}^{L-1} k_i$

+To simplify the model, we don't consider the memory consumption of range filters, and we regard the false positive rate of ranges filters as zero.

+Your task: given $a, N, F$, and the range scan length $m$, find $\vec k, C$ that minimize $f(\vec k, C)$ and satisfy $N = \prod_{i=1}^{L-1} k_i C F$.

+You should verify your solution via experiments.
+You can choose $N, F$ you want in your experiments.